Cold7/genomeTools/README.md

 # gffTools
-A collection of python scripts to work with gff3 files
+A collection of python scripts to work with fasta, bed and gff3 files